Speed Work for Ultrarunners

 It is why the likes of Dylan Bowman, Dakota Jones, and Chris Vargo who were not collegiate runners have begun working with coaches who prescribe threshold and fartlek runs.
 It is how Sage Canaday, Max King, and Rob Krar hang on to the super strong stamina guys and then drop sub six minute miles and leave them in their wake.
 And, yes, it is how the enigmatic Zach Miller burst onto the scene with seemingly no credentials other than a passport, thousands of miles logged at sea, and NCAA DIII running experience.
 They all incorporate hard running at shorter and faster intervals than goal race distance and pace – also known as speed work.

-Speaking from my own experience as an ultra runner who grew into ultras by competing at shorter distances, I can simply attest to the HUGE mental and physical value that knowing your body is able to cover ground at a faster pace has in an ultra event.
+We can attest to the HUGE mental and physical value that knowing your body is able to cover ground at a faster pace has in an ultra event.

 Whether your goal is a podium finish at your next ultra or simply to finish, add some "speed work" to your training to increase running economy and make the experience more manageable.